 -- Fans are urged to stay off the playing field at all times.

-Because student tickets are offered at a special discount, only registered
+tickets.
+Because student tickets are offered at a special discount, only

--- Public safety officers will respond to complaints about unsafe and/or
+-- Police officers will respond to complaints about unsafe and/or disruptive

-safety threat, or are disruptive may be removed from the stadium and may be
+a safety threat, or are disruptive may be removed from the stadium and may

-subject to arrest.
-Disruptive UI students may also be disciplined under the
+be subject to arrest.
+Disruptive UI students may also be disciplined under

-provisions of the Code of Student Life.
-In particular, students found guilty
+the provisions of the Code of Student Life.
+In particular, students found

-in areas used for parking, parties and tailgate activities:
+areas used for parking, parties, and tailgate activities: